FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 Author : Primal Pappachan
    Internal Reviewer : Kiran Isukapatla
-   Date: May 10 , 2012
+   Date: May 10 2012

 --------
 Script
 --------

 ..
 L1

 {{{ Show the first slide containing title, name of the production team along with the logo of MHRD}}}

-i..
+..
 R1

 Hello friends and welcome to the tutorial on 'Version Control with Hg'